jandus/mp-LHL-TransportForLondon-Data-Analysis/README.md

-# mini-project-I
+# Transport for London API and data analysis - LHL mini-project-I

-Welcome to your first **Mini Project**.
-This repo contains instructions what to do during the project.
-Enjoy!!
+This project has the goal to use different APIs to get data and then analyze it.

-## Transport of London
+## Transport for London

-During this mini-project, we will work with the API from [Transport of London](https://api.tfl.gov.uk/).
 The main goal of this project is to practice different HTTP requests and extracting values from complex lists and nested dictionaries.

 > #### Instruction
 > Register for the API service to obtain an **Application ID** and **Key**.
 We should append these values as parameters `app_id` and `app_key` into each URL when sending the request.